akshaydeo/blog/_posts/2017-12-23-How-did-I-improve-latency-by-700-percent-using-syncPool.markdown

 ![img2](https://raw.githubusercontent.com/akshaydeo/blog/master/public/images/go_pooling_image_2.png)

+**The issue here is**, what if Async Call 1 takes more time and before it completes it's functionality, your controller has written the response, and object is put back into the pool!

 ### Solution
 The only solution to it is manual reference counting for the pooled objects.
 When I started googling about the solution, I came across a nicely written blog here[4].